MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase1.md

 **To prepare for client migration**

 1. Create a group, for example, named **AIPMigrated**.
-This group can be created in Active Directory and synchronized to the cloud, or it can be created in Microsoft 365 or Azure Active Directory.
+This group can be created in Active Directory and synchronized to the cloud, or it can be created in Microsoft 365 or Microsoft Entra ID.

     Do not assign any users to this group at this time.
 At a later step, when users are migrated, you will add them to the group.